 You don’t have to travel to Japan to learn traditional Japanese carpentry skills.
-That’s because we have Kohei Yamamoto of Soma Kosha and Jon Billing of Big Sand Woodworking of Japan teaching an exclusive series of Japanese Carpentry Workshops at our location in eastern Kentucky.
-We’ll go in-depth and hands-on with hand tool setup and use, center line layout, cutting joinery, and more.
+For the past three years, we’ve collaborated with Kohei Yamamoto of Soma Kosha and Jon Billing of Big Sand Woodworking to teach an exclusive series of Japanese Carpentry Workshops.
+We’re confident that there is nothing else offered like this in the US.
+We go in-depth and hands-on with hand tool setup and use, center line layout, cutting joinery, traditional building design principles, and much more.
 This is a rare opportunity to work closely with top tier professionals.
+A true cultural exchange.
 You do not want to miss this — seriously.
-After two very successful years of Japanese Carpentry Workshops, we’re back for more and happy to introduce a new Real Construction workshop for 2025.

 Workshop Details

-• Instruction by professional carpenters, Kohei Yamamato and Jon Billing
+- Instruction by professional carpenters, Kohei Yamamato and the Soma Kosha team, and Jon Billing

 Food and Dining